Christ is Risen! He is Risen Indeed! Alleluia!

 He is risen!
 He is risen indeed!
-Join us at Immanuel Lutheran Church in Joplin, Missouri as we celebrate the resurrection of our Lord Jesus Christ on Easter Sunday!
+Join us at Immanuel Lutheran Church in Joplin, Missouri as we celebrate the Resurrection of our Lord Jesus Christ on Easter Sunday!
+Welcome to Easter at Immanuel.

 Do you have questions?
 Give us a call at the Church Office anytime during the week at 417-624-0333.
 We hope to see you at Immanuel very soon.